Gary Calamar

-Gary Calamar is a five-time Grammy Award-nominated film and television music supervisor whose credits include: The Man In The High Castle, Six Feet Under, True Blood, House, Weeds, Entourage, Dexter, and Varsity Blues.
-He is also an American DJ, who hosted a long-running program on the influential radio station KCRW in Santa Monica, CA. He eventually moved to 88.5 KCSN in September 2018.
-Gary is also a songwriter and recording artist.
+Gary Calamar is an American film and television music supervisor, who has been nominated five times for Grammy Awards.
+Calamar's notable credits include The Man In The High Castle, Six Feet Under, True Blood, House, Weeds, Entourage, Dexter, and Varsity Blues.
+He also hosted a long-running program on the influential radio station KCRW in Santa Monica, before moving to 88.5 KCSN in September 2018.
+Calamar is also a songwriter and recording artist.

-Biography

 Early life

 Born in the Bronx and raised in Yonkers, NY, Calamar developed an early fascination with music and radio by listening to WNEW-FM.
 He told journalist Tony Pierce in a 2007 interview: "I …was the kid who kept a transistor radio under his pillow.
 I was a big fan of WNEW-FM and their amazing staff of DJ's.
 I remember Scott Muni, Pete Fornatelle, Allison Steel 'The Night Bird' and Dave Herman.
 I was listening when John Lennon surprised Dennis Elsas on the air and guest DJ'd."

+Career

 Calamar migrated to Los Angeles in the early 1980s.
 His intense interest in music eventually led him to manage Los Angeles-area boutique record stores Licorice Pizza, Moby Disc and Rhino Records.
 It was at Licorice Pizza that he met musician Jeff Davis.
 Calamar was enlisted to manage Davis' band, The Balancing Act, who went on to release three critically acclaimed albums on IRS Records.